BUILT BY DESOTO. POWERED BY THE PEOPLE.

 Mayor Proctor has reached out to both the public and the business community by hosting special events designed to foster greater engagement which include:

-- Move with the Mayor Health and Wellness Events
+Move with the Mayor Health and Wellness Events

-- The Mayors Summer Reading Club
+The Mayors Summer Reading Club

-- Mayors Internship Program which provides paid internships to high school and college students and provides them with meaningful work experience and mentorship within the City of DeSoto
+Mayors Internship Program which provides paid internships to high school and college students and provides them with meaningful work experience and mentorship within the City of DeSoto

-- First Ladies Brunch in support of Breast Cancer Awareness Month
+First Ladies Brunch in support of Breast Cancer Awareness Month

-- Student Ambassador Program which allows students from DeSoto schools to conduct the Pledges and serve at City Council meetings
+Student Ambassador Program which allows students from DeSoto schools to conduct the Pledges and serve at City Council meetings

-- Able to Work Initiative designed to support National Disability Employment Awareness Month
+Able to Work Initiative designed to support National Disability Employment Awareness Month

 Mayor Proctor holds a number of leadership roles and affiliations both locally and nationally:

-- African American Mayors Association Board of Trustees (2023-24)
+African American Mayors Association Board of Trustees (2023-24)

-- Regional Transportation Council – Transportation Policy Body for the North Central Texas Council of Governments
+Regional Transportation Council – Transportation Policy Body for the North Central Texas Council of Governments

-- Star Transit Board Member
+Star Transit Board Member

-- Dallas Regional Mobility Coalition Board Member
+Dallas Regional Mobility Coalition Board Member

-- Metroplex Mayors Association Member
+Metroplex Mayors Association Member

-- Mayors Against Illegal Guns Alliance
+Mayors Against Illegal Guns Alliance

-- Best Southwest Partnership Executive Board Member
+Best Southwest Partnership Executive Board Member

-- Mayors Alliance to End Childhood Hunger Member
+Mayors Alliance to End Childhood Hunger Member

-Ms. Proctor is the Owner and Administrative Director of the Neighborhood Christian Learning Center of Dallas, Inc. NCLC of Dallas has been owned and operated by Rachel’s family for nearly 30 years.
+Ms. Proctor is the Owner and Administrative Director of the Neighborhood Christian Learning Center of Dallas, Inc. NCLC of Dallas has been owned and operated by Rachel’s family for over 30 years.
 The center is Nationally Accredited through the National Accreditation Commission.
 NCLCD has served as a partner campus for Dallas ISD’s School Readiness Initiative for nearly two decades.

 Through her community involvement, Rachel recognized that there was a lack of go-to healthy food options in DeSoto for people to enjoy past the Southern region of Dallas.
 In conversations with community members, it was clear that people were looking for healthier food options that were closer to home.
 Having been a guest at Salata locations for years, as well as having a passion for health and wellness in general, putting faith into action, becoming a Salata franchisee was natural fit.